The Beerenberg volcano

 Ready?
 Number 1 is Erebus (77 degrees South) – no problem there.
 Number 2 is harder – your answer in the comments, please.
 And number 3 is that rare mountain: a volcano with a Dutch name and even taller than the (mythical) Zuidwal volcano.
 (We are happy to see that the VC review of this volcano is among the few sites that have survived google’s culling.)
 It is the infamous Beerenberg on Jan Mayen island (72 degrees North).
 The infamosity is because its eruptions are nearly impossible to observe.
 Most of the time the island is covered in the North Atlantic cloud and fog, and if an eruption were to happen during clear weather, very few people are anywhere near close enough to see it.

 (One may wonder whether volcanoes try to avoid the polar regions.
 There are some 1350 active volcanoes on Earth, which is an average of 1 volcano per 350,000 square kilometer.
 About 10% of the Earth’s surface is closer than 15 degrees to the poles.
 So one might expect 10% of its volcanoes there – rather more than just 2!
-The reason for the lack of volcanoes is that the major active rifts and subduction zone currently avoid the polar regions, that the Arctic is mainly sea and submarine volcanoes tend not to be on the list of active volcanoes, and finally that the Antarctic ice sheet (and probably Greenland’s as well) ides and suppresses volcanic activity.
+The reason for the lack of volcanoes is that the major active rifts and subduction zone currently avoid the polar regions, that the Arctic is mainly sea and submarine volcanoes tend not to be on the list of active volcanoes, and finally that the Antarctic ice sheet (and probably Greenland’s as well) hides and suppresses volcanic activity.)

 Discovery